e1miran/Now-Playing-Serato/docs/input/index.rst

 Source
 ======

-In order for Now Playing to work, it needs to know what is being used to play music.
+For Now Playing to work, it needs to know what software is playing music.
 In the UI, this setting is called the Source.
-There are many sources available and each has its own screen to configure them.
+There are many sources available.
+Each has its own screen to configure them.

 .. toctree::
    :maxdepth: 2